 Endoscopy or Esophagoscopy Gastroscopy Duodenoscopy (EGD)

-Your doctor has suggested you have an endoscopy or EGD as part of the evaluation at National Jewish Health.
-An EGD allows the doctor to look inside the esophagus, stomach and small intestine.
-These are the upper portions of your digestive system.
-You will be sedated for this procedure so it will not be uncomfortable.
-Your doctor will use a small flexible tube, starting at your mouth, to see inside your body.
-Your doctor may also do a biopsy during the EGD.
-During a biopsy a small amount of the tissue is taken from the lining of the digestive system.
-These biopsies can’t be felt so you will not be sore when you wake up.
-The tissue can be studied closely to help determine your diagnosis and the best treatment for you.
+Your doctor has suggested you have an EGD as part of your evaluation at National Jewish Health.
+An EGD allows the doctor to look inside the esophagus, stomach and small intestine using a small flexible tube.
+You will be sedated for this procedure so it should not be uncomfortable.
+Your doctor may also do a biopsy during the EGD, where a small amount of tissue is painlessly taken from the lining of the digestive system.
+The tissue is studied to help determine your diagnosis and the best treatment for you.

 Video: What to Expect From Your Endoscopy Procedure